awilso30/rocketmiles-weather/README.md

-<b><h3>Rocketmiles FE Dev Challenge</h3></b>
+<b><h3>Angular Weather</h3></b>
 Small web app to present the current weather and a 7 day forecast.
 If user shares their location, it will pull and present weather based on current location.
-If user does not share location, app defaults to Rocketmiles HQ.
+If user does not share location, app defaults to Chicago.

 <b>Thought Process:</b><br>
 First, I noted all expected output and functionality.
 Then, I brainstormed ideas on app layout and sketched out ideas.
 I thought about possible issues, problems and how to work around them.
 Redesigned and redid sketches.
 Thought about all the tools that would be absolutely necessary.
 I resolved to use as few tools as possible and build everything from scratch to maximize load time, performance and cut unnecessary bloat.